acoustic-content-samples/sample-custom-element-ui/README.md

 For information on how to use the SDK, see [ibm-wch-sdk-ui-extensions](https://github.ibm.com/DX/ibm-wch-sdk-ui-extensions).

-Write your UI extension and push the assets into the hub, as per the above instructions for the samples.
-Finally, enable the UI extension in the content type that is using it.
+Write your Custom UI and push the assets into the hub, as per the above instructions for the samples.
+Finally, enable the Custom UI in the content type that is using it.

-## Running, testing and debugging UI extensions locally
+## Running, testing and debugging Custom UIs locally

-In order to run/testing/debugging your UI extensions it is useful to be able to run the UI extension locally (ie on localhost) and have them show up in the WCH Authoring UI.
+In order to run/testing/debugging your Custom UI it is useful to be able to run the Custom UI locally (ie on localhost) and have them show up in the WCH Authoring UI.
 To do this, follow these steps:

 First create a self-signed certificate and fill in the given details: